-- Magnetic healing changes the body's pH, which is frequently out of equilibrium in sick tissues.
+- Magnetic healing changes the body's pH, frequently out of equilibrium in sick tissues.

 - Magnetic healing promotes the movement of calcium ions, which aids in the mending of neural tissues and bones.
-As a result, it can aid in the removal of calcium buildup in arthritis-related joints.
+As a result, it can aid in removing calcium buildup in arthritis-related joints.

 - The therapy aids in the relief of muscular discomfort caused by chronic illnesses such as fibromyalgia and frozen shoulder.

 - It alleviates the numbness, tingling, and discomfort associated with diabetic neuropathy.

 DIFFERENT POWERS OF MAGNETS AND HOW THEY ARE USED IN MAGNETIC HEALING